 Sure, you might land a job if you apply to hundreds and hundreds, but chances are very slim that you will land the RIGHT job with this approach.
 You should actually apply to very few jobs, focusing only on those you know are the right fit.
 How you find those jobs is exactly what we help our clients do.

 “It’s all about networking.
-Just keep talking to people and eventually something will come along.”
+Just keep talking to people and eventually, something will come along.”

 OK, it IS actually all about building relationships, but offering this advice without context or further explanation can be paralyzing.
 There is no universal guidance for effective networking – it depends on where you are in your search, your relationship to the person, and what you hope to get out of the conversation.
-We never tell our client to network without getting very specific as to how they should go about doing it.
+We never tell our clients to network without getting very specific as to how they should go about doing it.